NAPCRG 2022 PBRN Conference

-This year’s PBRN Conference will be held June 24-25, 2021 as a fully virtual event.
+This year’s PBRN Conference will be held in person June 2-3, 2022, at the Hyatt Regency in Bethesda, Maryland.
 Topics will be across several research categories, including behavioral health, chronic care management, PBRN infrastructure, prevention, technology, training, COVID-19 and more.
-Given the conference theme, NAPCRG is actively incorporating knowledgeable and respected professionals who can share insights into efforts that can help practice-based research networks advance the efforts of diversity, equity and inclusion.

 - Poster hall